Our Purpose

 Clémence Duprat, Vice-President

-Arrived in 2008 as a translator, Clémence has worked in global companies providing accessibility services.
+Clémence arrived in Australia in 2008 as a translator, and has worked in global companies providing accessibility services.
 She is passionate about languages and education and holds a Master of Teaching Primary.
 She has two children at KHPS and has experienced first-hand the work and initiatives implemented by FANS.
 She joined the committee in 2020 as French Market Leader and was elected vice-president at the 2021 AGM.

 Sophie Le Gall, Treasurer